danelh/verbs/info.md

 #### Frequencey

-The verbs were sorted by frequency using the [Perseus Vocabulary Tool's](http://www.perseus.tufts.edu/hopper/vocablist?lang=la) _weighted frequency_ attribute. the document pool contained the prominent anthers ([full list](docs_names.txt).
-Trainer did not distinguished between differnt verbs of the same root like _volo(irregular)_ and _volo(first)_: they both have the same frequency. (the highest of the two).
+The verbs were sorted by frequency using the [Perseus Vocabulary Tool's](http://www.perseus.tufts.edu/hopper/vocablist?lang=la) _weighted frequency_ attribute. the document pool contained the prominent authors ([full list](docs_names.txt)).The Trainer did not distinguished between differnt verbs of the same root like _volo(irregular)_ and _volo(first)_: they both have the same frequency. (the highest of the two).

 ### Inflection selection